jxtngx/lightning-lab/README.md

 ## Overview

-This project is a template Python environment, tooling, and system architecture for [Lightning OS](https://www.pytorchlightning.ai/) that culminates with a Plotly Dash [UI](https://01g6bdbc5e55wc5ffgj11gtkxj.litng-ai-03.litng.ai/view/home) deployed to the Lightning platform.
+Lightning Pod is a template Python environment, tooling, and system architecture for [Lightning OS](https://www.pytorchlightning.ai/) that culminates with a Plotly Dash [UI](https://01g6bdbc5e55wc5ffgj11gtkxj.litng-ai-03.litng.ai/view/home) deployed to the Lightning platform.

+The main focus of this project is to provide a high-level a framework to students and researchers needing to incorporate deep learning into a project.

+The code that facilitaties building Torch nn.Modules, a Lightning Module, and Lightning Trainer is in `lightning_pod.core`.

+The code that facilitates raw data preprocessing, building a Torch Dataset, and Lightning DataModule is in `lightning_pod.pipeline`.

+The configs for Lightning Apps and Grid.ai are in `.lightningai`.

 ### Using the Template

 The intent is that users [create a new repo from the template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) in GitHub's web interface and then clone the newly created repo in their personal account to their local machine.
-This will provide the user with the included CI/CD flows and Lightning configs found in the respective directories.
+Following this recommendation will provide users with all code and a clean git tree.

 #### Prepping for Use
 A [CLI](https://github.com/JustinGoheen/lightning-pod/blob/main/lightning_pod/cli/console.py) `pod` has been provided to assist with basic tasks.